orsinium/such-many-nothing/README.md

 ## Why do you do this?

 All linters, CI services, builders, packaging systems and other tools needs to config file in your project root directory.
-I want to show it you.
+I want to show it for you.

 ## How many people do it?